openeuler-mirror/A-Tune/README.md

 pip3 install dict2xml Flask-RESTful pandas scikit-optimize xgboost scikit-learn pyyaml
 ```

-#### 2.2 (Optional) Install dependency for database.
+#### 2.2 (Optional) Install dependency for the database.
-Once user has already installed database application and wants to store A-Tune collection and tuning data to the database, following packages should also be installed:
+If you have already installed the database application and want to store A-Tune collection and tuning data to the database, you must also install the following packages:
 ```bash
 yum install -y python3-sqlalchemy python3-cryptography
 ```